sudosu404/tailnet-lib/docs/content/docs/troubleshooting.md

 5. Check if your firewall isn't blocking the traffic
 6. Add your container to the same TSDProxy docker network
 7. Disable autodetection with tsdproxy.autodetect="false" in your container
+8. Verify if your case isn't in the next [Common errors](#common-errors)
-8. Still having problems?
+9. Still having problems?
 Send a [Bug report](https://github.com/almeidapaulopt/tsdproxy/issues/new/choose)

-### Proxyies Files provider
+### Proxies List provider

 1. Configuration files are case sensitive.
-[Verify your files](/docs/files/#proxy-list-file-options)
+[Verify your files](../list/#proxy-list-file-options)

+## Common Errors

 {{% steps %}}